BluDobson/project-3/README.md

 <a name="brief"></a>
 ## Brief

-The brief for the DevOps core practical project was to create a microservice application that would generate "objects" upon a set of predefined rules.

-This project will involve concepts from previous training modules, including:

--Software Development with Python

--Continuous Integration

--Cloud Fundamentals
+The brief for the DevOps Final Project is to deploy an application for a 'Spring Pet Clinic’ domain where we have a front end client using AngularJS and an API using Java.

 <a name="reqs"></a>
 ### Requirements